-It’s never good for anyone when a child misses a lot of school because of lice.
-Schools developed no-nit policies in an attempt to contain outbreaks, but treating lice can be challenging, and often parents treat over and over again just to have their child sent home for having 1 or 2 nits left in the hair.
+It's never good for anyone when a child misses a lot of school because of lice.
+Schools developed no-nit policies in an attempt to contain outbreaks, but treating lice can be challenging, and often parents treat over and over again just to have the school nurse send or them home for having 1 or 2 nits left in the hair.
 In the absence of a no-nit policy, the answer to how long after lice treatment can you go to school depends on the efficacy of the treatment.

 How To Prevent The Spread Of Lice In Classroom?

 Since school is where the largest groups of people socialize the most often, preventing lice at school is key to keeping families lice-free.
 Since nobody is immune to head lice, it is smart for every parent to do regular head checks for the whole family during the school year.
-Parents who have yet to encounter lice may think who has the time (or the motivation) to sit the kids down and check kids over and over, when they’ve never gotten lice before?
-Then, the parent receives a scary note, like “lice in child’s classroom, please check heads” and immediately starts to panic.
-Even when your child doesn’t have lice, is the classroom even a safe place to go back to?
+Parents, who have yet to encounter lice in their child’s hair may think who has the time (or the motivation) to sit the kids down and check over and over when they've never gotten lice before?
+Then, the parent receives a scary note, like “lice in child's classroom, please check heads” and immediately starts to panic.
+Even when your child doesn't have lice, is the classroom even a safe place to go back to?

 So if you are asking, “How to prevent head lice in the classroom?”, the idea of getting rid of lice in a classroom is often poorly understood.
-The real problem is not in the classroom itself, but rather on the heads of the students.
-It is important to note that lice only live off of the head for a day so cleaning the classroom is not the answer.
+The real problem is not in the classroom itself, but rather on the heads of the students where the lice feed.
+It is important to note that lice only live off of the child’s head for a day so cleaning the school settings is not the answer.
 Remember, about 95% of the time, kids get lice directly from touching another human with lice, not from being in a specific room, or sharing most items (with the exception of items that touch multiple heads within a short window of time, like helmets).
-Getting rid of lice in a classroom really is all about getting rid of lice on everyone’s heads, not the room itself.
+Getting rid of lice in a classroom really is all about getting rid of lice on everyone's heads, not the room itself.

 The best way to prevent a head lice outbreak is for parents to regularly check their kids.
 The best way to control an outbreak is to have everybody professionally checked, treated when necessary, and then given a treatment plan that works to prevent the return of lice.
-Anyone with hair can get head lice, so check all students and staff.
+Anyone with hair can get these parasites, so check all students and staff.